jonkatz2/jonkatz2.github.io/_posts/2017-11-15-interpolating-points-to-raster-in-r.md

 ![plot of chunk unnamed-chunk-8](/assets/blog/pointsToRaster/figure/unnamed-chunk-8-1.png)

 ### Plotting
-Once the data are in place the fun can begin.
-When working with maps, this is where data analysis becomes cartography.
-Since much of mapping is based on aesthetic decisions to make the data pleasant to look at and easier to interpret it is tough to automate.
+When working with spatial data, once the data are in place the process of creating a visual becomes a subset of cartography.
+Much of mapping is based on aesthetic decisions to make the data pleasant to look at and easier to interpret; it is therefore difficult to automate.
 At a minimum we need a legend, a north arrow, and a scale bar (I actually don't plan to put a scale bar on it).
-After taking a look at the range of temperatures a legend with 1 degree C divisions seems easier to view than one that uses smooth gradients like the prototype maps above.
+After taking a look at the range of temperatures in the legend of the maps above, I prefer looking at 1 degree C isotherm boundaries rather than the smooth gradients.

 ```r